 Sales Enablement = Getting The Right Content To The Right Prospects Quickly and Easily So It Gets There At The Right Time

 To make it so curious prospects find you and become qualified leads who voluntarily provide their correct contact information in exchange for more valuable content requires great content.

 But great content varies along the buyer's journey.

-This happens with marketers working in a silo isolated from sales uses marketing language that is nails on a chalkboard with prospects.
+This happens with marketers working in a silo isolated from sales using marketing language that is like nails on a chalkboard with prospects.

 Well Wes, where do we get great content for sales enablement?
 Sales people aren't content producers!"

-Every question sales has ever answered is content, they just don’t call it that.
+Every question sales have ever answered is content, they just don’t call it that.